FAQ

 SOURCE: Medical News Today, 2023

-It’s tricky to determine what affects our moods on a day to day basis since there are so many factors at play.
+It's tricky to determine what affects our moods on a day to day basis since there are so many factors at play.
 Most research shows us that most people report either no change or slightly more positive mood after starting the birth control pill.
 Another study found that other hormonal methods may cause a very slight increase in the risk of depression.
-Bottom line is you know your body best – talk to your provider if you’re concerned about this.

 The pill is sometimes prescribed for people who report severe mood swings with the flow of their monthly hormones!